This post was updated on October 18, 2019.

 Daily, our staff are working with extremely delayed processing of city contracts, increased scrutiny of reports required to facilitate payment to Strong City and its initiatives, and a six–month lag in payments for work already completed.

-Now, Strong City is straining to maintain the cushion, and our initiatives have begun to feel some of the adverse effects.
-The situation necessitates Strong City staff spend large amounts of time to overcome the city’s reactions to these crises – working with the city and funders to verify and re-verify that invoices and reporting are complete and accurate, following up on delayed payments, and interfacing with city leadership to ensure accountability on contract and payment approval timelines.
-It has prevented our staff from focusing on day-to-day operations and has delayed our year–end close and audit.
+The ransomware attack and BCYF audit have required Strong City staff to spend large amounts of time working with the city and funders to verify and re-verify that invoices and reporting are complete and accurate, following up on delayed payments, and interfacing with city leadership to ensure accountability on contract and payment approval timelines.
+It has prevented our staff from focusing on day-to-day operations and has delayed our year-end close and audit.

-We are working with Baltimore City, Associated Black Charities, BCYF leadership, initiative leaders, and other organizational partners to get these matters resolved as quickly as possible so we can return to our standard operations.
+We are working with Baltimore City, ABC, BCYF leadership, initiative leaders, and other organizational partners to get these matters resolved as quickly as possible so we can return to our standard operations.
+We appreciate the partnership of all of these groups as the City’s nonprofit sector works to overcome these unexpected challenges.
 We are also implementing new policies and procedures that will help us resume business as usual and be better prepared to address similar challenges in the future.

 We hope that while these struggles continue to take their toll on Baltimore, Strong City, and our beloved communities, we can rely on the patience and trust of initiative leaders, vendors, and other stakeholders.
 Thank you for your continued support at this time.